rgbIAA/reduceccd/README.md

 ## Instructions

-If the images contain the basic information in the header, a standar reduction script would be something like:
+If the images contain the basic information in the header, a standard reduction script would be something like:

 ```python
 import reduceccd as rc